A young audiophile’s cross-country-journey to Rocky Mountain Audio Fest

 This was more of the type of Hifi store that I was used to, however, everything here seemed very refined.
 You can tell that there was a lot of attention to detail when the rooms were created.
 They have a very at home type feel with well-performing equipment to back it up.
 They also let me select the music while we were there so we had a chance to rock-out for a bit before they closed up for the night.

-Time for part two of this audio adventure.
-With a 15-hour drive ahead of us, we loaded up the car with all the essentials: a bucket of beef jerky, a case of water, and one piece of Laffy Taffy.
+Time for seriously fast part of this audio adventure.
+With what should be a 14-hour non-stop drive from our Air-bnb in downtown Chicago to the Gaylord Rockies Resort just outside of Denver ahead of us, we loaded up the BMW with all the essentials: a bucket of beef jerky, a case of water, and one piece of Laffy Taffy.
 Grover was the DJ in charge, and Jameson was the unlucky fellow to drive the first leg of the trip.
+Next stop, Denver!

-In the back of the car, you could find Shook™ and myself cracking jokes the whole time (crambone!).
+It wasn’t all business though, as you could find Shook™ and myself cracking jokes the whole time.
 We were sure the pilot and co-pilot would leave us stranded at the next gas station.
 However, with enough beef-jerky-bribing, we were allowed to stay.
-Next stop, Denver!
+Crambone!

 The sheer size of the hotel was breathtaking.
 We decided to take a quick look around and visit some rooms before we officially started business.
 Remember how I just mentioned the size of the hotel?
 Well, I didn’t think of how far I had to walk to get room to room.
 Next year I might invest in a ride-share-program to get to the furthest rooms.
 Mention this story and you’ll save 20% off the ride.